 Spotting a Fake Green Card or a Fake Resident Card

-Whether you are a non-US citizen applying for a green card or an employer hiring an immigrant, it is important to be aware of what an authentic green card looks like, as well as to be on the lookout for fake copies.
+Whether a non-US citizen applying for a green card or an employer hiring an immigrant, it is important to know what an authentic green card looks like.
+You should also be on the lookout for fake copies.